How to get wildflower seeds

 The great thing about getting seeds this way (besides the fact they’re free!) is that you know where they have been grown, so can be confident they are native to where you will be sowing them.

 You could put a call out to your friends on social media or by email.
-Or you could browse our map to see if there are any projects or sites near you that may have grown wildflowers this Summer.
+Or you could research online to see if there are any projects or sites near you that may have some free seeds available.

 What we mean by ‘native’ is that the seeds are naturally found, and have been grown in, the country where you want to sow them.
 You can usually find this information on the back of the seed packet, although it’s not always written down.